alexgdav/tic-tac-toe-project-client/README.md

    any calculations being made in between, what was held in which variables at what point

+-  Commenting all the code I wasn't sure about, or code that could be repurposed, sometimes with something simple like "this sets the current user", other times something more detailed.
+I also left myself TO DO notes, if I half-finished something, or wanted to add something to it later.
+For example, the "start new game" function needed to also clear the board of the previous game; I left a TO DO comment in the working create game function with that instruction

  - Figuring out the exact deploy order of asynchronous actions was a challenge, and this one needed a lot of refactoring of code to combine multiple functions into larger ones

 - I expected the API calls to be challenging, and writing out the cURL scripts first really helped me see what to expect -- and what I would need to do with the returned information (if any)